‘Today’ Show Rumors: Hoda Kotb Refuses To Speak To Megyn Kelly Amid Growing Feud, ‘InTouch’ Reports

 It’s not clear how much truth there might be to the newest Today show rumors.
 The show has been a popular target for tabloid reports, especially since Megyn Kelly joined.
 After a difficult roll-out to her show last year, there were reports that the network brass was looking for a way to cut her loose, but she remains solidly entrenched in the 9 a.m. hour.

 And though her ratings have dipped, Megyn Kelly has still brought a deeper level of political acumen to the show, along with much of the following she developed at Fox News.
-Kelly has remained an outspoken critic of Donald Trump, including slamming the White House this week for growing angry over comedian Samantha Bee calling Ivanka Trump a c**t.
+Kelly has remained an outspoken critic of Donald Trump, including slamming the White House this week for growing angry over comedian Samantha Bee calling Ivanka Trump a derogative word.

 Megyn Kelly Goes For The Jugular On Samantha Bee: ‘Hate Is Hate’ https://t.co/RGHrht7GT3 pic.twitter.com/E0Utd18DkO